ProxymanApp/CodeMirror-Swift/README.md

 ```

 ## Example
-- Run `CodeMirror-Swift-Example.xcodeproj`
+- Run `./examples/CodeMirror-Swift-Example.xcodeproj`

 ## How to use addons?
 1. Read [CodeMirror Documentation](https://codemirror.net)
 2. Enable your plugins in `index.html`

 ## How to add new themes?
-1. Download CodeMirrror themes and put it on the folder `src/CodeMirrorView.bundle/Contents/Resources/theme`
+1. Download CodeMirrror themes and put it on the folder `Sources/CodeMirrorView.bundle/Contents/Resources/theme`
 2. Load your theme in `index.html`
 3. Change by using `codeMirrorView.setThemeName("material.css")`